SAP/fundamental-tools/abap-api-tools/README.md

 - Optional parameters are commented and initialized with ABAP default values
 - Required parameters are initialized with empty string, buffer or zero number
-- Conversion ("ALPHA") exit, if attached to data element, is mentioned in data element comment
+- Conversion Exit ("ALPHA Exit"), if attached to data element, is mentioned in data element comment

 More than one ABAP function module

 ```shell
 abap call MME stfc_connection stfc_performance
 ```

 ### ABAP API annotations for ui elements

 ```shell